isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Fertilising.md

 	<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Top dressing</label><div>
 	<img title="A Community Gardener scattering fertiliser onto a new planting bed as top dressing.
 Photo by NParks." src="/images/Gardeners/Fertilising.jpg">
 	<p><b>Top dressing</b> refers to the scattering of  fertilisers on the surface of the ground around plants, and then watered in.
-This is a fast way to spread fertiliser, but care needs to be taken to avoid touching leaves with fertiliser pellet
+This is a fast way to spread fertiliser, but care needs to be taken to avoid touching leaves with fertiliser pellets or powders.
 		</p></div></li>
 	<li><input type="checkbox" id="accordion4">
-		<label for="accordion4">Base dressing</label><div>s or powders.<p></p>
+		<label for="accordion4">Base dressing</label><div>
 	<img title="Community Gardeners mixing soil.
 Photo by Jacqueline Chua." src="/images/Gardeners/Digging%20(4).jpg">
 	<p><b>Base dressing</b> refers to fertilisers that are directly mixed into soil.
 The best time to add base dressing to soil is before new plants are transplanted into their permanent growing place.</p>
 		</div></li>
 	<li><input type="checkbox" id="accordion5">
 		<label for="accordion5">Watering</label><div>